bullfinance-bullc/prestashop/README.md

 # prestashop
 For prestashop V1.7***
-To install on Prestashop you must zip all files
+To install on Prestashop you must zip all files.
+If you have questions regarding the module contact team@bullfinance.online.